Rocky Mountain PBS: History

 In 1999, KTSC (channel 8) in Pueblo joined the network after it was sold by the University of Southern Colorado (now CSU-Pueblo).
 The station had originally operated as a separate PBS station for Pueblo, Colorado Springs and southern Colorado from its sign-on on February 3, 1971.
 Until KRMJ's sign-on, KRMA and KTSC had been the only full PBS members in Colorado (as mentioned above, Denver's KBDI is a "beta" PBS member).

 On December 3, 2004, KRMU (channel 20) in Durango signed on to serve southwestern Colorado and a small portion of northwestern New Mexico.
 When KRMU received its license in 2001, it was the first television station in the United States to operate a digital signal without a companion analog channel assignment.

 On February 2, 2007, Rocky Mountain PBS added its fifth full-service station and its second station in western Colorado, KMAS-TV (channel 24) in Steamboat Springs.
 KMAS had served as the Telemundo station for the Denver market prior to joining RMPBS, and brought its programming into Denver itself by way of two low-powered repeater stations—KMAS-LP (channel 33) and KSBS-LP (channel 10).
 However, its status was placed in doubt when NBC Universal purchased KDEN-TV (channel 25) and converted it into a Telemundo owned-and-operated station.
 NBC Universal finally decided to donate the KMAS-TV license and transmitter to Rocky Mountain PBS.
 On September 4, 2007, the station's call letters were changed to KRMZ, reflecting its identity as a Rocky Mountain PBS station.

 On January 16, 2013, it was announced that the non-profit investigative journalism organization I-News Network and public radio station KUVO (89.3 FM) had reached an agreement to merge with Rocky Mountain PBS.
-The merger is intended to broaden the reach of their content to new platforms and ensure formal collaboration between the outlets.
+The merger was intended to broaden the reach of their content to new platforms and ensure formal collaboration between the outlets.
 The deal was expected to close in April 2013.
 With the merger, the corporate name was modified to Rocky Mountain Public Media.

 In 2020, RMPBS moved out of the Bannock Street facility and into the new Buell Studios building which also house radio stations KUVO and Urban Alternative formatted The Drop.

+In January 2026, Rocky Mountain Public Media filed to sell KRMZ for $200,000 to Atlanta-based Syncom Media Group, which owns four low-power TV stations in Denver.
+The FCC granted the assignment on March 9, 2026, reducing the network to four full-power stations.